General Education Courses

 Prerequisite(s): None

-CH 122: General Chemistry: 4 credits (3 credits theory; 1 credit lab)
+CH 122: General Chemistry - 4 credits (3 credits theory, 1 credit lab)

-Fall: Face-to-Face
+Spring: Face-to-Face

 This course provides the opportunity for the learner to develop the knowledge and the skills process in the understanding of general chemistry.
 Topics covered are: metric system, problem-solving, periodic relationships, chemical reactions, equilibrium, properties of water, acids, bases, salts and gas laws as well as an introduction to organic chemistry.
 Students focus on skill development, communication and problem solving.
 Critical thinking skills are developed as students learn to collect and analyze data and work out the correct solutions.